SAVE TIME, INCREASE CUSTOMER LIFETIME VALUES, CREATE NEW CUSTOMERS

 What is a CRM Database?

-A CRM Database is a digital collection of individual customer information grouped into customer profiles.
-The database consists of detailed customer data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
-These profiles are used to track communication and to remarket to customers.
+A CRM Database is a digital collection of individual guest information grouped into customer profiles.
+The database consists of detailed guest data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
+These profiles are used to track communication and to remarket to guests.

 What are Examples of a CRM Database?